 Every day is Pride here, and whatever your sexual orientation or identification, the knowledge that there is a place on earth where all who live there are valued and all who don’t are welcome is enormously heartening.

 I was sorry to make my apologies and leave the following morning, but work was calling.
 I plan to return for this year’s vela; to see old friends, of course, but also to toast Juchitán’s resilience.
-The town was almost leveled by an 8.1-magnitude earthquake – and 10 strong aftershocks – last year.
+The town was almost leveled by an 8.1-magnitude earthquake – and 10 strong aftershocks – in 2017.
 The mayor said the buildings fell “just like dominoes”.
 But I’m told that it’s business as usual for the muxes.
 “Or unusual, as you would say,” wrote Elena.